-Summary of Progress - FY 18 Q1 thru Q3
+Summary of Progress - FY 18 Q1 thru Q4

-The FY18 Q1 - Q3 status condition of all runway pavement in the National Plan of Integrated Airport Systems (NPIAS) being in either "excellent", "good" or "fair" condition is 97.9%.
+The FY18 Q1 - Q4 status condition of all runway pavement in the National Plan of Integrated Airport Systems (NPIAS) being in either "excellent", "good" or "fair" condition is 97.9%.
 As such, the performance goal has been met.
 Meeting this performance goal results in maintaining a very safe and efficient runway system for the nation.

-In FY 2018, FHWA set aside funds in 5 states that exceeded the 10% threshold for area of NHS bridges classified as structurally deficient.
+In FY 2018, FHWA set aside funds in 5 states that exceeded the 10% threshold for deck area of NHS bridges classified as in poor condition.
 The Agency held 4 regional bridge management peer exchanges with State DOTs throughout U.S. to share practices.
-The percent of States with NBIS bridge load rating compliance metric assessed as satisfactory is a supporting measure that indicates progress in maintaining an appropriate level of safety for the traveling public .At the end of June 2018, 58% of the States were in satisfactory compliance, which is the highest percentage during the past 3 years.
-The percent of NHS bridges classified as in Poor Condition declined from 8.3% in 2010 to 4.5% as of June 2018.
+The percent of States with NBIS bridge load rating compliance metric assessed as satisfactory is a supporting measure that indicates progress in maintaining an appropriate level of safety for the traveling public.
+At the end of June 2018, 58% of the States were in satisfactory compliance, which is the highest percentage during the past 3 years.
+The percent of NHS bridges classified as in Poor Condition declined from 8.3% in 2010 to 4.5% as of September 30, 2018.
 However, 4,780 bridges on the NHS are still classified as in Poor Condition.

-FHWA published final certification guidelines in the Federal Register.
-The Agency has developed Q&As for frequently asked asset management questions and also focused on requirements for initial asset management plans.
-Delivered 9 workshops for State DOTs focused on Asset Management Life-cycle planning, risk analysis, and financial planning.
-As of June 2018, 14 States had submitted initial Transportation Asset Management Plans (TAMPs).
+FHWA published final transportation asset management plan (TAMP) certification guidelines in the Federal Register.
+The Agency developed Q&As for frequently asked TAMP questions and on requirements for initial asset management plans.
+Delivered 16 workshops for State DOTs focused on Asset Management Life-cycle planning, risk analysis, and financial planning.
+All States, Puerto Rico, and the District of Columbia submitted initial Transportation Asset Management Plans (TAMPs) by April 30, 2018.
+As of November 2018, 49 initial TAMPs have been certified and 2 have been conditionally certified.

+Percent of travel on NHS pavement rated good or very good increased from 59.6% in 2016 to 60.9% in 2017.
 FHWA developed and delivered a training course through the National Highway Institute on the requirements for the new pavement condition measures.
+Data are being collected for these measures beginning in 2019.
 The Agency has delivered webinars and workshops with State DOTs throughout the year to showcase best practices and to discuss the new requirements.

-Summary of Progress - FY 18 Q1 thru Q3 (cont.)
+Summary of Progress - FY 18 Q1 thru Q4 (cont.)

-FTA continues to manage its portfolio of grants and to obligate remaining available funds from the State of Good Repair Formula Program, Urbanized Area Formula Program, Rural Area Formula Program, Bus and Bus Facilities Formula Program, Bus and Bus Facilities Discretionary Program, the Tribal Transit Program, the Ferry Discretionary Program, and the Enhanced Mobility for the Elderly and Disabled Formula Program to support state of good repair investments.
+FTA continues to manage its portfolio of grants and to obligate remaining available funds from the State of Good Repair Formula Program, Urbanized Area Formula Program, Rural Area Formula Program, Bus and Bus Facilities Formula Program, the Tribal Transit Program, the Ferry Discretionary Program, and the Enhanced Mobility for the Elderly and Disabled Formula Program to support state of good repair investments.